osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

 ## IngressDebugExpiration

-Use the `IngressDebugExpiration` property when debugging OMF to set the date and time when debugging should be disabled.
-If a future date and time is is specified, incoming OMF messages are logged and the HTTP request and response content is stored to disk for review.
-The debug logging stops at the data and time specified.
+Use the `IngressDebugExpiration` property to set the date and time when debugging should be disabled.
+If you specify a future date and time, incoming OMF messages are logged and the HTTP request and response content is stored to disk for review.
+The debug logging stops at the date and time specified.
 Set the value to `null` to disable logging.

 Every incoming OMF message logs a request and response log file.
 Log files are located in the following location and grouped by the associated OMF message type: